 The Health Inspector

 Food truck health inspections are conducted by government officials at either the federal, state or local level.
-The typical health inspector has a college science degree and is a specialist trained in proper food quality, maintenance and preparation practices.
+The typical health inspector has a college science degree.
+They are also, a specialist trained in proper food quality, maintenance and preparation practices.

 The main tasks of a health inspector include the following: